Stem Cells vs. Growth Factors

 Growth factors are produced not just from stem cells, but also from platelets in the blood stream.
 By taking small amounts of blood and spinning it in a centrifuge, the platelets can be concentrated and induced to release their growth factors.
 These factors can then be directly injected into a site of injury.
-(Curiously, there is a higher concentration of the growth factors responsible for tissue healing available from most platelet preparations than from most stem cell preparations.)

 Over the past ten years, numerous companies and doctors have developed their own stem cell and growth factor injection preparations.
 Famous athletes have traveled to Germany, Mexico and the Cayman Islands to obtain what they hoped were the most advanced and ideal injections.

 So which are best?
 Here’s what we know at this point.
 Current data shows that most stem cell injections have very few true colony forming units: the measure of effectiveness of such cells.
 Finally, the injected cells from many donor preparations do not stay alive after injection into the joints long enough to produce a benefit.